-Australia should better protect animal habitats and welfare, and its biodiversity.
+Better protect animal habitats and welfare, and Australia's biodiversity.

 Policy Methods (Federal & State)

-- Adopt a properly enforced national biodiversity and native species program.
-This should include:
+- Adopting a properly enforced national biodiversity and native species program, including:

 - Widespread urban, rural and marine animal habitat protection;

 - Stronger laws to prevent inappropriate land and tree-clearing;